Explore various spinning methods for core-spun yarns.

 Abstract

-Core-spun yarn, a unique composite structure yarn, is formed by tightly wrapping core yarn with outer fibers, resulting in a compact structure and uniform yarn body.
-Its core-sheath structure allows core-spun yarn to not only break through the single functional limitations of ordinary ring-spun yarn but also integrate the appearance and feel of the outer fibers with the excellent performance of the core yarn.
-This complementary advantage makes core-spun yarn superior in overall quality and highly favored by people.
-Next, we will introduce several spinning methods for core-spun yarn.
+Core-spun yarn—a unique composite yarn—consists of an outer fiber layer tightly wrapped around a core yarn, resulting in a dense structure and uniform yarn characteristics.
+Thanks to its core-and-sheath construction, core-spun yarn not only transcends the single-function limitations of conventional ring-spun yarns but also combines the aesthetic appeal and hand feel of the outer fibers with the superior performance of the core yarn.
+This complementary combination of advantages gives core-spun yarn an overall superior quality, making it highly popular among consumers.
+Next, we will introduce several methods for spinning core-spun yarn.

-Among them, the spinning method of ring-spun core-spun yarn is particularly noteworthy.
-By modifying the ring spinning frame and adding a long fiber feeding device, the long fibers are fed directly from the back of the front roller without being drawn.
-At the same time, the outer fibers are fed in according to the traditional ring spinning method, unwinding from the roving bobbin and entering through a bell mouth, where they are drawn and combined with the long fibers at the front roller, being wrapped around the surface of the long fibers.
-Subsequently, through twisting and winding together, core-spun yarn is finally produced.
+Among these methods, the spinning process for ring-spun core-spun yarn has attracted considerable attention.
+By modifying a conventional ring spinning frame and adding a set of continuous filament feeding devices, the continuous filaments are fed directly from behind the front roller without undergoing drawing.
+Meanwhile, the covering fibers are fed in the traditional ring-spinning manner—unwound from the roving bobbin and passed through a tapering nozzle—then drawn and merged with the continuous filaments at the front roller, where they are wrapped around the filaments.
+Subsequently, the combined yarn is twisted and wound together to finally produce the core-spun yarn.

-Due to the wide range of production varieties, practical raw material choices, and high-quality yarn produced by ring spinning technology, ring-spun core-spun yarn has become the most commonly used and mature core-spinning method.
-However, during the ring spinning process, there may sometimes be issues with the core yarn's core fibers being exposed, which can lead to difficulties in dyeing and severely affect the fabric's usability.
+Due to its wide range of producible yarn types, practical raw material options, and high-quality yarn performance, ring-spun core-spun yarn has become the most commonly used and most mature core-spun spinning method.
+However, during the ring-spinning process, the core filament of the core-spun yarn sometimes becomes exposed, which prevents proper dye uptake during dyeing and severely affects the fabric's end-use performance.

-It is achieved by modifying traditional rotor spinning machines, using hollow spindles and adding long fiber unwinding devices.
-During the spinning process, the long fibers enter the spinning cup through the axial hollow spindle, forming rotor-spun core-spun yarn under the high-speed twisting action of the short fibers in the spinning cup, and are then drawn out by the yarn guide roller and wound into bobbins.
-It is worth noting that in the production of rotor-spun core-spun yarn, the long fibers do not have free ends, so the core fibers are not twisted.
-In other words, the long fibers are wrapped by the high-speed rotating fiber strands rather than being twisted after being covered by the fiber strands.
+It achieves this by modifying a conventional rotor spinning machine, using a hollow spindle for the spinning cup and adding a filament unwinding device.
+During the spinning process, the filaments enter the spinning cup through the axial hollow spindle and, under the high-speed rotation and twisting action of the spinning cup, combine with short fibers to form a rotor-spun core-spun yarn.
+The yarn is then drawn out by a drafting roller and wound onto a bobbin.
+It is worth noting that in the production of rotor-spun core-spun yarns, the filaments do not have free ends; therefore, the core filaments are not twisted.
+In other words, the filaments are wrapped around the high-speed rotating fiber sliver rather than being twisted after being enveloped by the fiber sliver.

 recommend Reading